fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 Functionality: Filter the checking we are viewing.
 Input data and actions: Once we are in the view checking page we type the word "income" in the search input to filter this word.
 Expected Result: Filter the table with the word income.
-Obtained Result: We could filter the table with the word income correctly.

 24)
 Title : Should take you to Savings form.